frictionlessdata/frictionless-ci/site/docs/configuration.md

     - source: animals/*.csv
 ```

 Don't forget that we use Frictionless Framework's [Inquiry](https://framework.frictionlessdata.io/docs/guides/framework/inquiry-guide) that gives us even more flexibility.
-For example, you can write quite complex tasks logis and combine it with your single or multiple workflows.
+For example, you can write quite complex tasks logic and combine it with your single or multiple workflows.

 ### Complex Workflow